-- The new e2refine_easy.py program now computes a true 'gold standard' resolution as part of the refinement process, for each iteration of the refinement algorithm, and even uses this information to properly filter the final 3-D maps.
-Additionally, optimizations in parameter selection have reduced the time required to run a refinement even further. - 3D refinement \rightarrow run e2refine_easy - input→ all__ctf_flip_hp.lst - model \rightarrow select your good starting model (model_00_01.hdf usually, or the flipped map) - targetres \rightarrow 15,sym \rightarrow d7,iter \rightarrow 3,mass \rightarrow 800 - fill in parallel as above - Launch - e2refine_easy creates a logfile as it runs explaining the various decisions it makes and the parameters it uses, as well as summarizing some results.
-In the 2.1alpha1 release, this file is still fairly basic, but it will improve as the final 2.1 release approaches.
+- We are finally ready to do our first 3-D refinement. - ➡ e2refine_easy has a built in system of heuristics to automatically select the best options for your refinement.
+These are NOT just default values.
+The program actually looks at all of the information it has about your project to decide the best set of options to use.
+It describes the options it selected and the reasoning behind it in the report as described below.
+You can override any of these options from the command-line.
+Look at refine_01/0_refine_parms.json for a complete list of the parameters used. - e2refine_easy.py program computes a true 'gold standard' resolution as part of the refinement process, for each iteration of the refinement algorithm, and uses this information to properly filter the final 3-D maps.
+Additionally, optimizations in parameter selection have reduced the time required to run a refinement even further. - 3D refinement \rightarrow run e2refine_easy - input→ sets/small__ctf_flip_hp.lst - model \rightarrow select your good starting model (model_00_01.hdf usually, or the flipped map) - targetres \rightarrow 15,sym \rightarrow d7,iter \rightarrow 3,mass \rightarrow 800, speed \rightarrow 5 - fill in parallel as above, also enter the number of cores in threads - Launch - e2refine_easy creates a logfile as it runs explaining the various decisions it makes and the parameters it uses, as well as summarizing the results.
 Browse into the refine_01/report folder and select index.html.
-You can open this in a web browser or press the 'Info' button to display this file.
-The file is updated continuously while the refinement is running. - Once at least one iteration is complete, you can select the Resolution item from the projectmanager (not e2plotFSC, but Resolution itself).
-The resolutions presented in this table (unlike EMAN2.0x) can be directly interpreted as true gold-standard values.
-Double click to get a plot. - 3D refinement is the most computationally intensive step of the process.
-This initial coarse refinement will take ~30 minutes on a 4-core machine if the full data set is used.
-You can use the time for other tasks. - The refined map will be called refine_01/threed_03.hdf when the job finishes.
+You can press the "Firefox" button (or just browse to the file in your web-browser). - The report is updated continuously, including resolution and convergence plots.
+You will need to reload the index.html page to display the new content. - 3D refinement is the most computationally intensive step of the process.
+This initial coarse refinement took about 20 minutes on a 4 core computer with an e2speedtest score of 1.0. - The refined map will be called refine_01/threed_03.hdf when the job finishes.